 Concerts and Shows at The Magic Bag

-Anti-Freeze Blues Festival: Bobby Murray Band featuring The Woodward Horns, Raye Williams, Lenny Watkins and Special Guests
+Anti-Freeze Blues Festival: Bobby Murray Revue featuring The Woodward Horns, Raye Williams, Lenny Watkins, Greg Nagy, Smoke Jones & Special Guests

-The Anti-Freeze Blues Festival returns with the Bobby Murray Band featuring The Woodward Horns with special guests Raye Williams, Lenny Watkins, Smoke Jones and Greg Nagy.
+The Anti-Freeze Blues Festival returns with the Bobby Murray Revue featuring The Woodward Horns, Raye Williams, Lenny Watkins, Greg Nagy, Smoke Jones and special guests.

 Detroit has a long history of standout blues performers, many who travelled north from Mississippi and other Southern states.
 Guitarist Bobby Murray is another talented performer who migrated to Detroit, albeit from the West Coast.